 Both the Air Force and the Army in Britain looked weak, with the Royal Navy appearing as their only strong point.

 The Nazis, on the other hand, were on a bit of a high.
 They had already conquered Belgium, Holland, and France.
 After defeating France, Britain was the only European power not to have fallen.

 Knowing of the planned attack, British troops set up lines of defense.
 Failing to gain control of the sky, Operation Sea Lion continued to get pushed back.

 Hitler indefinitely postponed Operation Sea Lion.
-The Royal Navy was too strong, and it is said that Hitler wanted to turn his full attention to Russia.
+The Royal Navy was too strong, and it is said that Hitler wanted to turn his full attention to Soviet Union.